Cat Dental Care

 Dental Cleaning Under Anesthesia

-We safely sedate your cat, then remove plaque and tartar, polish the teeth, and take X-rays.
-Extractions are done only when necessary.
+Our team safely sedates your cat for their comfort.
+We’ll then proceed to remove plaque and tartar buildup, polish the teeth, and take dental X-rays.

 03